lifuguan/nwpu-CV-research-group/content/authors/董新锋/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Grad Students
-  - AI for Unmanned Systems
+  - Brain-inspired Visual Learning
 ---

-Yanling Ji is Master candidate in Northwestern Polytechnical University.
+Xinfeng Dong is currently a PhD candidate at the School of Information Science and Engineering, Shandong Normal University.
+Her research interests include visual-language navigation,  cross-modal retrieval and multi-media analysis.